 I want to live a life that does not imply the suffering of others.

 Veganism, conscious consumerism, effective altruism, common good… These are concepts that used to be foreign to me, yet all are now central to the way I think and live.
 I believe that our society would benefit hugely from them, but unfortunately, there are still many misconceptions and habits that lead us astray.
 For example, there is the common misassociation of veganism with esotericism and naivety, or the common belief that things are the way they have always been and we do not have a responsibility towards them nor the power to change anything.

 Our world is changing rapidly, and we increasingly have more access to information and tools to firstly, construct a well-informed, fact-based picture of current affairs, and secondly, make our life choices more in line with our principles.
 There are simple ways to adjust your lifestyle to not only live healthily and happily, but also to minimise the negative impact on other people, animals, and the environment.

 I try to minimise the negative impact of my own actions by not contributing to the industry of animal products or industries which pollute the environment or exploit workers.
 I also use renewable energies, support ethical banks and investments, donate 10% of my salary to effective charities and do volunteer work, and I try to collaborate with similarly-minded cooperatives and start-ups.

 Currently, I am investing a large fraction of my time developing my career as a Data Science and Artificial Intelligence expert, and hope that at some point soon I can find a way to use it for the common good, and to make that my career.

-If you want to access more content on these topics, soon I will add an Activism page to my web site.
+If you want to access more content on these topics, you can visit my Altruism page.